 The House Bill also received three committees of reference.
-The House bill is referred to House Natural Resources and Disasters Subcommittee, House Commerce Committee and Houe State Affairs Committee.
+The House bill is referred to House Natural Resources and Disasters Subcommittee, House Commerce Committee and House State Affairs Committee.
 MIA had good meetings with the sponsor and expressed concerns regarding the bill.
-The House Bill passed its first committee of reference, House Natural Resources and Disaster Subcommittee on March 25 th .
+The House Bill passed its first committee of reference, House Natural Resources and Disaster Subcommittee on March 25th.
 The bill was amended with an insurance provision and allows up to 1500 feet.
 MIA waived in opposition to the bill.
 Questions were raised whether the Coast Guard already has this authority.
 The bill passed as amended and has two more committee stops.
-CS/HB 795 was on the House Commerce Committee meeting on April 15 th .
-The bill had a proposed committee substitute filed for the meeting.
-The proposed committee substitute is unacceptable and very different than the Senate bill.
-The bill passed 21-2 with many statements from members expressing concerns about a one size all approach.
+CS/HB 795 has two more committee stops House Commerce Committee agenda on April 7th.
+The next Committee meeting is April 15th.